ibm-cloud-docs/EventStreams/messagehub122.md

 The Premium plan is designed for users who have performance and other functional requirements that go beyond the public service.
 The Premium plan provides a single-tenant version of the service on a shared network and shared compute.

-* For the Alpha, there is no Lite or Standard plan.

 * You can define the number of partitions and storage (within the maximum storage allocated to the cluster).

 * There are no quotas or throttling.

-* You can use Kafka clients from 0.10 and later and it supports Kafka Streams and KSQL.

-* You can use the Kafka REST admin interface to create, list, and delete topics.

 ## Security